Vampyrella

-Vampyrella is a genus of amoebae belonging to the vampyrellid cercozoans usually ranging from 30-60 µm.
+Vampyrella is a genus of amoebae belonging to the vampyrellid endomyxans usually ranging from 30-60 μm.
 Members of the genus alternate between two life stages: a free-living trophozoite stage and a cyst stage in which mitosis occurs.
 This taxon has received a great deal of attention due to their peculiar feeding behaviour of perforating the cell wall of algal cells and drawing out the contents for nourishment.

 History

 Vampire amoebae were first discovered in 1865 by Leon Cienkowski.
 These amoebae were given the genus name Vampyrella due to their bright red colouration and their distinct feeding habits in which they perforate the cell wall of their host and draw out the inner contents of the cell, resembling that of folklore vampires.

-At present, the vampyrellids are placed taxonomically in the cercozoan subphylum Endomyxa along with some soil dwelling taxa.
+At present, the vampyrellids are placed taxonomically in the phylum Endomyxa along with some soil dwelling taxa.
 The clade within Endomyxa, Vampyrellida West, 1901, consists of the genera Theratomyxa, Platyreta, ‘Arachnula’, Leptophrys and Vampyrella.
 Molecular sequence data exist for two families: Vampyrellidae and Leptophyridae.
 Frequently, Vampyrella is the only genus represented in Vampyrellidae.